When expert evidence is called for in a court of law…it’s time to call in the expert witness.

 When in court, the expert witness methodically presents opinion evidence based on evidence of fact.
 The subsequent report -- which the expert witness also prepares -- would be written within a specified time scale in compliance with specific legal guidelines.

-Briefly, the expert is anyone with specialist knowledge not commonly held, or likely to be understood by a layman.
+The expert is anyone with specialist knowledge not commonly held, or likely to be understood by a layman.
 When there is no intention to place an expert’s opinion before the court, that person is referred to as an expert advisor and may take on a number of behind-the-scenes roles.

 To summarise, an expert witness is an also an expert, but one whose specialist knowledge supports considered opinions which may be placed before a court (or other judicial or quasi-judicial body – for example, a tribunal or arbitration).